-Ok, frugal boozehounds, here’s a tip from the Pixie…watch out for cranberries on sale at your grocery store between RIGHT NOW!
+Ok, frugal boozehounds, here’s a tip from the Pixie…watch out for cranberries on sale at your grocery store between December and January: RIGHT NOW!
 This is the prime time – they hit the shelves around Thanksgiving, but after Christmas, the prices drop from $5 down to $2 per bag.
 I buy them up and freeze them – they’ll keep well for many months!
 One day I’ll save enough to make a wine…

 Cranberries are tart, potent, and can be used to make many delicious things.
 Luckily for us, they are also full of antioxidants, vitamin C, and tannins!

 I was poking around in my freezer the other day and found one long lost bag of cranberries tucked in the back corner.
 I let them thaw overnight in the fridge, and started them as a cordial the following morning.

 Here’s how I made my spiced cranberry cordial, but feel free to play with the recipe, add things, and make it your own!
 If you have never made a tincture, cordial, or elixir before, this post might be helpful to you.
 It is easy, I promise!

 Spiced Cranberry Cordial

 Stock up on cranberries after the holiday season and make some delicious, spiced cranberry cordial - a delight added to soda, ginger ale, or to sip as a nightcap on a cold evening.

 - 3 cups Cranberries ((or 1 12oz bag of cranberries))

 - 1 piece Dried Orange Peel ((I dry them myself year-round for teas and recipes!))